blancahc/Satisfy-Ur-Craving/readme.md

 ## Development Roadmap
 This is v1.0 of the app, but future enhancements are expected to include:
-* Google Maps integrated to view all entries by location
+* Map showing nearby restaurants of the food item searched
-* Featured Theaters of the World Section
+* Actual restaurant pictures with customer reviews